DoStini/feup-lpoo-proj/docs/README.md

 #### Problem in Context

 Each collider shape has a different way of calculating and creating their bounding boxes.
-However, this shouldn't be the collider's function, as it would violate the Single-Responsibility principle.
+However, this shouldn't be the colliders' function, as it would violate the Single-Responsibility principle.

 #### The Pattern